Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 > [!IMPORTANT]
 > If the screen is not original any kind of measurements are invalid.

-In order to replicate the screen colorspace the following data must measured:
+In order to replicate the screen colorspace the following data must be measured:
 - chromaticity coordinates of the three primaries (R, G, B)
 - chromaticity coordinate of the white point (W)
 - gamma curve of the three channels (R, G, B)
-- maximum luminance of display (W)
+- maximum luminance of display (White)
+- minimum luminance of the display (Black)

 In order to preserve all the possible info, both top and bottom screen must be measured if present (e.g. NDS consoles).
 In some cases the top and bottom displays are the same (e.g. NDS Lite), the only difference is the touch screen layer which tends to degrade the image quality.
 If you don't want to measure all the screens prefer the one without the touch screen which provides the best image quality.